real-kiwii/burp-cookie-switcher/README.md

-Burp Cookie Switcher
+~ Burp Cookie Switcher:
 A lightweight Burp Suite extension for quickly switching between different authentication cookies while manually testing Broken Access Control (BAC).

-Why I Created This
+~ Why I Created This:
 Authorization-testing extensions can produce a lot of false positives and may not work properly with endpoints such as edit and delete requests.

-Manually testing BAC can also become boring and time-consuming when you have to repeatedly replace authentication tokens or cookies.

-So I created this extension to make manual BAC testing faster and easier.
+Manually testing BAC can also become boring and time-consuming when you have to repeatedly replace authentication tokens or cookies, So I created this extension to make manual BAC testing faster and easier.

-How It Works
+~ How It Works:
 The extension lets you save two authentication cookies:

 Admin cookie